-The Elk River Streamway A Hump To A Sump Story & Photos By Agnes Milowika There are strong differences between cave divers and sump divdant bits and pieces.
-I'm sure the GUE folks would have a fit ers: how they relate to the cave environment, how they configif they came face to face with a sump diver.
-Gear selection is ure their gear, and what they try to achieve.
-A sump diver is based on the nature of the cave and whether you can carry it more than just a cave diver and more than just a dry caver.
-A all to the water's edge.
-Keeping things light and efficient is of sump diver combines dry caving and cave diving techniques in primary importance; small tanks, no wing, lightweight harness a unique way to achieve a very specific goal - negotiating water and often no fins are just what the doctor ordered.
-Sometimes filled passages in order to explore dry cave on the other side. you have to be creative and invent your own gear.
-I once had While cave divers enjoy swimming around in water filled pasto jury rig a no-mount harness on the spot in order to explore sages as an end in of itself, to the sump diver the wet stuff is an a small crevice in upstream River Lethe, a cave in Jenolan, Ausobstacle that must be negotiated, not the final reward.
-To the trtalia.
-I had no hope of fitting into the hole in a standard sidedry caver the sumps are impenetrable and represent an end of the journey.The sump diver, on the othr hand, is virtually unstoppable.
-It is not all beer and skittles, however.
-More often than not actually getting to a sump in a dry cave requires not only dragging your own sorry ass several kilometers in, but carrying a mountain of dive gear to boot.
-For those of us who enjoy driving up to a dive site, chucking on the tanks and taking a leisurely stroll down carpeted stairs to the water, this might seem a little.
+There are strong differences between a cave diver and a sump diver and how they relate to the cave environment, how they configure their gear and what they try to achieve.
+A sump diver is more than just a cave diver and more than just a dry caver.
+A sump diver combines dry caving and cave diving techniques in a unique way in order to achieve a very specific goal - negotiating water filled passages in order to explore dry cave on the other side.
+While cave divers enjoy swimming around in water filled passages as an end in of itself, to the sump diver the wet stuff is an obstacle that must be negotiated, not the final reward.
+To the dry caver the sumps are impenetrable and represent an end of the journey, the sump diver on the other hand is virtually unstoppable.

+It is not all beer and skittles however, more often than not actually getting to a sump in a dry cave requires not only dragging your own sorry ass several kilometers in, but also carrying a mountain of dive gear to boot.
+For those of us who enjoy driving up to a dive site, chucking on the tanks and taking a leisurely stroll down carpeted stairs to the water, this might seem a little, well... keen.